rsyjswy23/SnakeGameAI/README.md

         * Store the current state, move performed and the reward
         * Train short memory

-- 3. The Model (Reinforcement model built with PyTorch for move prediction):
+3. The Model (Reinforcement model built with PyTorch for move prediction):
     * create class Linear_Qnet:
         * init 2 layers linear neural network
         * forward(x): use activation function to output a prediction, given the input tensor x
     * save trained model as dictionary for future use
     * create class Trainer:
         * init model parameters: learning rate, discount rate, epilon(first exploration, then exploitation)
-        * use Adam optimizer to update parameters and zeroes gradients.
+        * use Adam optimizer to update parameters and zeroes gradients
             * gradient-based optimization of stochastic objective functions
             * computes individual adaptive learning rates for different parameters
         * use Mean squared error loss function to backpropagate that loss to update weight